Skip to main content

 Adding MCP Servers to the Catalog

-MCP servers can be made available to AiKA by adding them to the software catalog as API entities with specific configuration.
+MCP servers can be made available to AiKA by adding them to the Software Catalog as API entities with specific configuration.

 apiVersion: backstage.io/v1alpha1